-The accounting policies of Whitworth Water District No. 2 (the District) have been prepared in conformity with generally accepted accounting principles (GAAP) as applicable to Proprietary funds of governmental units.
+The financial statements of Whitworth Water District (District) have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The significant accounting policies are described below.